seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-20-apple-brown-betty-fall-ale-small-batch-brew-day.md

 <img class="alignright" src="/wp-content/uploads/2013/07/20130725-222908-375x500.jpg" />

   * **Make apple purée**
-    After five days I added another 2 lbs of apple to the fermenter&#8211;this time puréed.</p> I cut the apples into chunks and discarded the cores before puréeing.
+    After five days I added another 2 lbs of apple to the fermenter—this time puréed.</p> I cut the apples into chunks and discarded the cores before puréeing.
 Just like the apricot purée for the [Apricot Honey Wheat Ale](http://seattlehomebrew.com/2013/06/09/apricot-honey-wheat-ale-brewday), I heated the apple purée to ~160-170 degrees to get rid of any baddies.
 After cooling a bit, I put the apple purée in a mesh grain sack (to keep it from turning into a huge mess) added it to the secondary fermentation.
 I also added a single cinnamon stick.</li>

       * **Transfer and add purée**